Mistresses (British TV series): U.S. remakes

 Lifetime produced a pilot in 2009 which was never picked up to series.
 Coincidentally, Alyssa Milano's Charmed co-star Holly Marie Combs was to star and produce it.
 Rochelle Aytes was also featured in this version, as well as in the ABC series, which ran for 4 seasons.

 American Broadcasting Company (a 50% owner of Lifetime) commissioned another Mistresses version, which began in 2012, starring Yunjin Kim in the role of Karen (based on Katie from the UK series), Rochelle Aytes as April (based on Trudi from the UK series), Jes Macallan as Josslyn (based on Jessica from the UK series), and Alyssa Milano as Savannah (based on Siobhan from the UK series).

 South Korean remake

 Studio Dragon and Chorokbaem Media announced a South Korean remake of the series, Mistress, set to air in April 2018.

 Japanese remake

 NHK has bought the remake rights to Mistresses from BBC.
 It is the first sale by BBC to the Japanese broadcaster.

 The 10-episode series is set to air from April 2019 in Drama 10 of NHK General TV.

 Turkish remake

 Fox has bought the remake rights to Mistresses from BBC Studios.
 It is the first sale by BBC to the Turkish broadcaster.

+Slovakian Adaptation

+TV Marizka bought remake rights for Slovakian remakes of series.